Lawyers boycott trial of prominent Chinese activist

-GUANGZHOU China (Reuters) - Lawyers representing a prominent Chinese activist boycotted the start of a long-delayed trial in protest over procedural irregularities on Friday which was then adjourned, in a closely watched case as China clamps down on rights advocates.
+GUANGZHOU, China, Sept 12 (Reuters) - Lawyers representing a prominent Chinese activist boycotted the start of a long-delayed trial in protest over procedural irregularities on Friday, in a closely watched case as China ramps up a clampdown on rights campaigners.

 Guo Feixiong, 48, a writer and well-known advocate of citizen’s rights based in the southern Chinese city of Guangzhou, was arrested for taking part in a rare public protest against media censorship outside the offices of the Southern Weekly newspaper last January.

-Guo was tried alongside another activist Sun Desheng, 32, who was also at the newspaper protest, on a charge of “gathering crowds to disturb public order”.
+Guo will be tried alongside another activist Sun Desheng, 32, who was also at the newspaper protest, on a charge of “gathering crowds to disturb public order”.

 “We can’t accept this,” he told Reuters.
 “If there are no lawyers present, under Chinese law they can’t in theory continue ... but they might find someone else to represent them.”